|

 more attraction towards the bands than the outer boundary.
 Hence, the contour

 tends to cross the boundary into the inner regions seeking the bands.
+The chromosome images in the chromosome spread image have variability in shape

 and size due to the nature of the spread image.
 Also, the spatial distribution